 Set realistic expectations and remember that only the exceptional stories make the news.

-The average time to sell a property in Toronto in 2014 was around 30 days, so don’t panic if your home isn’t sold in the first week.
+The average time to sell a property in Toronto in the first part of 2017 was around 24 days, so don’t panic if your home isn’t sold in the first week.
 And remember that not all houses sell over the asking price or get the bidding war the Sellers were hoping for.
 And no, there were not 32 people at all those bidding wars – that only ever happens a couple of times a year, and that’s why it makes the front page.